MartinSimango/dstruct/README.md

 ## How it works?

-Dstruct uses a tree to represent structs where nodes represent struct fields and children reprent struct fields subfields.
-This allows the struct to be easily modified.
-Once the tree stucture of the struct is built out the tree is converted into a dynamic struct with the aid of the reflect package.
+Dstruct uses a tree to represent dynamic structs which allows these structs to easily to be manipulated.
+Nodes and their children represent struct fields and their subfields respectively.
+Once the tree structure of the struct is created the tree is converted into a dynamic struct using the reflect package.

 Dstruct has 3 main interfaces that are implemented in order to allow these features: